 Urban Wetlands

-In a series of workshops led by the consulting firm URBANCOST, community organizations, authorities, and residents of the municipalities of Concepción and Hualpén identified the needs, aspirations, and dreams for their territories, resulting in the foundation for the development of the sustainable architecture project developed by the Cosmos Foundation.
+Through a series of workshops led by the consulting firm URBANCOST , community organizations, authorities, and residents of Concepción and Hualpén jointly defined a vision for the wetland.
+This process laid the groundwork for the development of a sustainable architecture project that seeks to address local challenges, strengthen social cohesion, and promote ecosystem conservation.

 Paicaví-Tucapel Bajo Wetland